-- Valacyclovir is an antiviral drug that is rapidly converted into acyclovir inside the body.
-Acyclovir has activity against herpes simplex virus types 1 (HSV-1), 2 (HSV-2), and varicella-zoster virus (VZV).
+- Valacyclovir is an antiviral prodrug that is rapidly converted into acyclovir inside the body.
+Acyclovir has activity against several different viruses including herpes simplex virus types 1 (HSV-1), 2 (HSV-2), and varicella-zoster virus (VZV).
 These viruses cause illnesses such as cold sores, genital herpes, and shingles.

 - Valacyclovir belongs to the group of medicines known as antivirals.

 - Valacyclovir is used to treat infections caused by herpes and varicella-zoster viruses, such as genital herpes, cold sores, shingles, and chickenpox.

 - Active against herpes viridae including herpes simplex virus types 1 (HSV-1), 2 (HSV-2), varicella-zoster virus (VZV), and cytomegalovirus.